 A fuse that blows immediately indicates a short in the wiring system.
 If that sounds like your problem, check out this post, you may find it helpful “Car fuse keeps blowing”.

 It’s worth also checking for blown brake light bulbs – Check brake lamp bulbs are the correct type and fitted correctly.

 Shift interlock or shift lock is a safety feature fitted to automatic transmission cars, its function is to prevent accidental runaway vehicles.
 A child, pet, or operator could accidentally hit the shifter, with auto transmissions that’s a real concern.

 In a healthy system, with the ignition on, the shift lock can be heard to click on and off with brake pedal application.

 How Does Shift Lock Work?

-The shift interlock system may be electrical, electrical/mechanical or mechanical.
+The shift interlock system may be electrical, electrical/mechanical, or mechanical.
 The part electrical and part mechanical type is most common.
-Many systems comprise of two locks controlled by two electrical solenoids.
+Many systems comprise two locks controlled by two electrical solenoids.
 They are an ignition park lock solenoid and a shift lock solenoid.